God designed ordinary life to renew our joy every day.

 And they did, over and over again.

-He sang in front of presidents Jimmy Carter and Bill Clinton while making friendships with many leaders who called him “Mr. Tipton.”
+He sang in front of presidents Jimmy Carter and Bill Clinton and made friends with many leaders who called him “Mr. Tipton.”

 Joy rhythm #2: Smell and taste